Barrel of oil found in Elafonisi, Crete (Greece)

 After a while I discovered a barrel stranded in the sand.

 The barrel was full of oil.
-Such a liter of oil has the capacity to pollute the equivalent of an Olympic swimming pool.
+One liter of oil has the capacity to pollute the equivalent of an Olympic swimming pool, so imagine what this can do:

 I was very aware of the pollution on the coasts since I had recently witnessed the catastrophe of the Prestige oil spill in Galicia, so I gave notice of what I had found and what it contained.